 - Beauty – most important value.
-Distinguished gemstones have lively, lucid color (e.g. the incredible blue color of the best tanzanites) or even many colors (high quality opals and spectrolite).
-Top quality gemstones should not be just transparent crystals, they should have special brilliance, luster.
-Best in this respect is the king of gemstones – diamond, but some other gemstones, like zircon and garnets, also have high index of refraction.Lucidity, transparency is another important factor for most gemstones – the beauty of emerald, ruby or spinel can be appreciated only if the crystal is clean.
+Distinguished gemstones have lively, lucid color (e.g. the incredible blue color of the best tanzanites) or even many colors (high-quality opals and spectrolite).
+Top-quality gemstones should not be just transparent crystals, they should have special brilliance, luster.
+Best in this respect is the king of gemstones – diamond, but some other gemstones, like zircon and garnets, also have a high index of refraction.Lucidity, transparency is another important factor for most gemstones – the beauty of emerald, ruby, or spinel can be appreciated only if the crystal is clean.
 Many gemstones have specific "wow" factor – unique light effects.
 Thus alexandrite or the very rare blue garnet change their color according to the lighting – they are red in artificial light and green or blue – in natural light.
-Spectrolite and opal have special effect of iridiscence and some stones have specific inclusions which cause effect of asterism.
+Spectrolite and opal have a special effect of iridescence and some stones have specific inclusions that cause the effect of asterism.

-- Hardness, stability and/or sturdiness – this quality is important for practical reasons – after all people would be happy to use their jewels often and at the same time retain their jewellery as the legacy of family for many generations.
-Some gemstones belong to the hardest substances known in nature (diamond, sapphire, ruby, chrysoberyl and the extremely rare moissanite).
-There are comparatively soft gemstones – such as amber or chrysocolla – but these can be used as gemstones thanks to their comparatively high sturdiness.Weak point of many popular gemstones is their loss of quality over the time.
+- Hardness, stability, and/or sturdiness – this quality is important for practical reasons – after all, people would be happy to use their jewels often and at the same time retain their jewelry as the legacy of the family for many generations.
+Some gemstones belong to the hardest substances known in nature (diamond, sapphire, ruby, chrysoberyl, and the extremely rare moissanite).
+There are comparatively soft gemstones – such as amber or chrysocolla – but these can be used as gemstones thanks to their comparatively high sturdiness.
+A weak point of many popular gemstones is their loss of quality over the time.
 Thus, some especially bright colors in crystals are caused by natural radioactivity – and, as the crystals are removed from their original location, after some years the beautiful color is lost.
-Softer gemstones over the time can become dull – their surface is covered with crevices and scratches.
-Very often gemstones are artificially improved – and loose their improvements over the time.
+Softer gemstones over time can become dull – their surface is covered with crevices and scratches.
+Very often gemstones are artificially improved – and lose their improvements over time.

 - Rarity.
-Jewellery is a mode of expression – and in order to excel, one needs to have something unique.
+Jewelry is a mode of expression – and in order to excel, one needs to have something unique.
 There are just a handful of red diamonds or blue garnets with changing color in the world – it is simpler and cheaper to buy a Lamborghini than such a stone.
 One tiny blue garnet (4.2 carats) has been sold for 6.8 million dollars in 2003.
-Or – one can try to become the owner of the gem quality natural moissanite or grandidierite crystals (each of them represented by ONE piece) or chase the few existing gem quality musgravites or serendibites, each costing millions of dollars.
+Or – one can try to become the owner of the gem-quality natural moissanite or johnkoivulaite (represented by ONE piece) or grandidierite crystals or chase the few existing gem-quality musgravites, grandidierites or serendipities, each costing millions of dollars.

 Nature’s unspoilt beauty